 State Bar Offices

-Effective June 15, the State Bar’s offices in San Francisco and Los Angeles will resume full operations, open to the public from 10:00 a.m. to 4:00 p.m.
+Effective June 15, the State Bar’s offices in San Francisco and Los Angeles resumed full operations, open to the public from 10:00 a.m. to 4:00 p.m.

-With guidance from the appropriate public health agencies, the following measures will be used for the safety of the public and our staff:
+With guidance from the appropriate public health agencies, the following measures are in use for the safety of the public and our staff:

 COVID-19 Fraud Alert